 For example, in December 2023, we entered into an Open Market Sale Agreement (the "Sales Agreement"), with Jefferies LLC (the "Sales Agent") under which we may, from time to time, sell shares of our common stock having an aggregate offering price of up to \$100.0 million through the Sales Agent (the "ATM Offering").
-Sales of our common stock made pursuant to the Sales Agreement, if any, will be made under our shelf registration statement on Form S-3 which was filed on December 8, 2023 and declared effective by the SEC on December 18, 2023.
+Sales of our common stock made pursuant to the Sales Agreement, are made under our shelf registration statement on Form S-3 which was filed on December 8, 2023 and declared effective by the SEC on December 18, 2023.
 However, there can be no assurance that the Agent will be successful in consummating future sales based on prevailing market conditions or in the quantities or at the prices that we deem appropriate.
 In addition, the Sales Agreement may be terminated by the Sales Agent or us at any time.
-For the year ended December 31, 2023, we did not sell any shares of our common stock under the ATM Offering.
+For the year ended December 31, 2024, we sold 2,771,192 shares of our common stock under the ATM Offering, for net proceeds of \$11.4 million, after deducting commissions.